 Sexually transmitted infections (STIs) are ailments that people acquire as a result of sexual contact with others.
 The microorganisms responsible for the transmission of these diseases are easily passed from one individual to the other and are commonly found in vaginal fluids, semen, and blood (Aral, Fenton, & Holmes, 2007).
 Despite sexual contact being the most common form of transmission, exceptional cases such as transmission between a mother and an infant as well as blood transfusion are also common.
 Bearing this in mind, people ought to be cautious; specifically, because most STI infections do not show obvious symptoms and this increases their risk susceptibility (World Health Organization, 2015).
-A more critical analysis as to what makes sexually transmitted diseases quite dangerous is that having unprotected sex is the most pronounced factor that increases people’s risk of contracting these ailments.
+A more critical analysis, potentially supported by healthcare dissertation help, as to what makes sexually transmitted diseases quite dangerous is that having unprotected sex is the most pronounced factor that increases people’s risk of contracting these ailments.

 As of the above description, sexually transmitted diseases are quite disastrous, and this qualifies them as a major issue of concern in the public health sector.
 Evidence for this is that as of the present situation, approximately half a billion new cases are reported annually; specifically, among individuals between 15 and 49 years (Chadambuka, Chimusoro, Maradzika, JTshimanga, Gombe, & Shambira, 2011).
 Such high numbers are worrying, which is why understanding the factors that enhance the spread of STIs is essential.
 For a fact, there are a number of primary factors that render these ailments issues worth public health concern, but lack of adequate treatment is arguably the most disastrous factor.
 The reason why this is believed to be one of the most pressing issues is that irrespective of there being an approximate 357.4 million cases of curable STIs, the majority of the individuals do not have access to treatment; with the situation being more catastrophic in developing nations (World Health Organization, 2001).
 The situation in most of the developing nations is one that needs serious attention bearing in mind that STIs account for up to 17 percent of serious health issues that needs appropriate care (Ginindza et al., 2017).
 For example, STIs are known for increasing the risk of people contracting Human Immunodeficiency Virus (HIV) and since this is one of the major health issues in developing countries understanding some of the factors increasing the spread of STIs need to be addressed accordingly (Ward & Rönn, 2010).
 Additional to this, STIs are also known to cause other complications such as ectopic pregnancy, pelvic inflammatory disease (PID), premature births, neonatal mortality, as well as male and female infertility.